-One of the most common places where dogs find conflict with other dogs is at crowded dog parks, where adrenalin runs high and excitement is the name of the game.
-The concentrated chaos of an ever changing group of dog personalities can tempt even the most passive dogs past their limits.
-Scuffles and fights happen with ALL types of dogs at parks, and if one occurs, your maturing pit bull might just find himself smak dab in the middle of it.
-However it goes, you can bet that you and your dog will be labeled the bad guy.
-Protecting our dogs involves avoiding situations - like dog parks - where dogs are so often set up to fail.
+One of the most common places where dogs find conflict with other dogs is at busy dog parks, where adrenalin runs high and excitement is the name of the game.
+The concentrated chaos of an ever changing group of dog personalities can push even the most social dogs past their limits.
+Scuffles, corrections and even damaging fights happen with ALL types of dogs at parks, and if one occurs, your maturing dog might just find himself smak dab in the middle of it.
+However it goes, if you own a pit bull, you can bet that you and your dog will be labeled the bad guy.
+Protecting our dogs involves avoiding situations - like busy dog parks - where dogs are so often set up to fail.

 But LOTS of people bring pit bulls to dog parks with no problems whatsoever.
 What's up with that?

-Easy answer: Dogs that succeed in rowdy play sessions with larger groups of unknown dogs are typically youngsters.
-Parks can be great places for them to blow off steam and socialize, but as dogs begin to feel their adult bravado, it's normal for them to lose patience with other dogs' rude behavior.
+Good question.
+Dogs that succeed in rowdy play sessions with larger groups of unknown dogs are typically youngsters.
+Parks can be great places for them to blow off steam and socialize, but as dogs begin to mature and feel their adult bravado, it's normal for them to lose patience with other dogs' rude behavior.